boldt/Okular2PDF/README.md

 	java -jar target/Okular2PDF-*.jar NAME.okular

-You will get the annotated PDF in the same directory called NAME.okular:
+You will get the annotated PDF in the same directory as the NAME.okular:

     NAME.okular.annotated.pdf